• Skip to primary navigation

 1. Ventilation

 Ventilation is probably the number one thing to consider when you’re looking for a running hat.
-Some hats have stretchy mesh sides that serve a dual purpose of keeping your head cool while maintaining a good fit.
-These mesh-sided hats look similar to a trucker hat, but they are more aerodynamic and lightweight.
+Some hats have stretchy mesh sides that serve the dual purpose of keeping your head cool while maintaining a good fit.
+These mesh-sided hats look similar to trucker hats, but they are more aerodynamic and lightweight.
 Other hats have ventilation holes laser cut into the actual fabric of the hat.

 You should also be sure that your hat is made from moisture-wicking fabric.
 If it has a DWR (Durable Water Repellant) coating on the outside, you will be extra prepared for the elements.